Skip to content

 Children’s perspectives and experiences of reading for pleasure practices in the UK

-Emily Oxley, Research Associate at National Institute of Teaching
+Emily Oxley, Lecturer at University of Glasgow

 Primary school curricula across the UK highlight the importance of reading for pleasure, for example: ‘The National Curriculum for England aims to ensure that all pupils: develop the habit of reading widely and often, both for pleasure and information’ (DfE, 2013, p.
 13).
 While many classroom reading for pleasure practices exist, it is unclear what children actually think of these activities; do they encourage reading engagement?